axionbuster/mmm/README.md

 - Architect a way to make the observer pattern easy to understand / program in.
   Target demographic for programmers is teenagers and young adults with minimal (initial) knowledge of Haskell or FP in general.

+## Acknowledgements

+Algorithms for collision detection and resolution contains portions and adaptations from the [Minestom project](https://github.com/Minestom/Minestom).

 [pg]: https://axionbuster.github.io/mmm